Mortar and pestle with natural ingredients.

 2. Evaluate your current skincare routine.
 Are you using products that are laden with sulfates, parabens, and other harsh chemicals?
 Switch to brands that use cleaner ingredients instead.

 3. Choose natural skin-care products that won’t clog pores or cause breakouts, leading to frustration or anxiety.
 Using the wrong natural ingredients can make your transition to clean beauty difficult.
-Non-cosmogenic oils vs. comedogenic oils are an important consideration in this regard.
+Non-cosmogenic oils vs. comedogenic oils are important considerations in this regard.
 How have you ever heard that you can cleanse your skin with oil?
 You can check out our post on the oil cleansing method to learn more.

 4. Synthetic fragrances and dyes should be avoided.
 If the fragrance or dye doesn’t sound like it’s plant-based, or if you can’t pronounce it, it’s most likely not natural.